paolobeta71/nginx-ingress-controller-njs/README.md

 docker push YOUR_PRIVATE_REGISTRY/nginx-authn-authz-backend-db:1.0
 ```
 ### Deploy the Namespace and Service Account
+Change the namespace name with yours.
 In my example I'm using a ns called project01
 ```
 oc apply -f ns-and-sa.yaml
 ```